SGDInstitute/apollo/content/collections/pages/mblgtacc/workshop-tracks.md

                   -
                     type: text
                     text: 'Demonstrating strong workshop delivery skills in a virtual setting (aka not replicating an in-person workshop for this setting)'
       -
+        type: heading
+        attrs:
+          level: 3
+        content:
+          -
+            type: text
+            text: "Advisor Track\_"
+      -
+        type: paragraph
+        content:
+          -
+            type: text
+            text: "We are huge fans of the folks on college campuses who dedicate themselves to supporting queer and trans college students as advisors, student support service staff or by way of “other duties as assigned.”
+The work performed by these individuals is often thankless or beyond their job description but plays a huge part in creating affirming spaces and experiences for queer and trans college students.
+We want to recognize this work and hold space for these roles who often attend the conference with their student groups.\_\_Content in this track should focus on:"
+      -
+        type: bullet_list
+        content:
+          -
+            type: list_item
+            content:
+              -
+                type: paragraph
+                content:
+                  -
+                    type: text
+                    text: "Tools to support advisors, higher education practitioners and other roles that support college students carry out their vital work\_"
+          -
+            type: list_item
+            content:
+              -
+                type: paragraph
+                content:
+                  -
+                    type: text
+                    text: "Aiding advisors and practitioners in navigating complex campus environments and overcoming workplace barriers, burnout and other hardships of their positions\_"
+          -
+            type: list_item
+            content:
+              -
+                type: paragraph
+                content:
+                  -
+                    type: text
+                    text: 'Showcasing innovative and groundbreaking scholarship, research, programming and other initiatives that contribute to a culture of higher education in which sexuality and gender diversity is celebrated'
+      -
         type: paragraph
     type: content